'Sexy and dreamy' mugshot of California felon goes viral

-LOS ANGELES The mugshot of a convicted felon arrested in California went viral on a police Facebook page this week, making him an instant celebrity with Web users who have called him "handsome" and clicked "like" on his picture more than 64,000 times.
+LOS ANGELES, June 20 The mugshot of a convicted felon arrested in California went viral on a police Facebook page this week, making him an instant celebrity with Web users who have called him "handsome" and clicked "like" on his picture more than 64,000 times.

 Jeremy Meeks, 30, was arrested on Wednesday in a gang crackdown in a crime-ridden area of Stockton, in Northern California, according to Stockton police spokesman Joey Silva.